aurimas13/Solutions-To-Problems/README.md

 By pressing on that company you will be redirected to the problem description (1<sup>st</sup> column) followed by the solution implemented in PyCharm (2<sup>nd</sup> column).

 Currently, doing **Python** problems of **LeetCode**. **HackerRank** problems were finished on May and from *28<sup>th</sup> of May 2022* am working on solving at least one **Python** problem from [LeetCode](https://leetcode.com/problemset/all/) daily.
-The solution is put at the respective **LeetCode** folder and added to the list of a MAANG company where it is a common interview question to be asked to solve.
+The solution is put at the respective **LeetCode** folder and added to the list of a high-tier company where it is a common interview question to be asked to solve.
 The problems for a particular company is seen through [contents list](#table-of-contents).

 **SQL** solutions of problems at *HackerRank* & *LeetCode* will come in Fall while they will be updated [here](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/HackerRank/SQL%20Solutions) for **HackerRank** and [here](https://github.com/aurimas13/HackerRank-LeetCode/tree/main/LeetCode/SQL%20Solutions) for **LeetCode**.